ruby/rdoc-tags/README.txt

 == DESCRIPTION:

-A TAGS file generator based on http://ctags.sourceforge.net/FORMAT.  rdoc-tags handles namespaced classes and modules, ! and ? methods, constants and attributes better than Exuberant Ctags.
+A TAGS file generator that builds both vim and emacs style tags files.
+Vim tags are based on http://ctags.sourceforge.net/FORMAT).  rdoc-tags is compatible with Exuberant Ctags for merging tag definitions.

 rdoc-tags includes a Hoe plugin +:rdoc_tags+ making it easy to add tag support to your ruby project.
 If you don't use Hoe you can instead use RDoc::TagsTask